ElliottLandsborough/cv/README.md

 # Elliott Landsborough

+### Intro

+I have worked as a PHP developer for over six years (Laravel 5/4, Codeigniter, Symfony) and more recently as a modern javascript developer (ES6+, React, Vue).
+Having worked with most popular linux distributions as far back as Debian Etch, I am very proficient at the ‘ops’ side too - both in linux setup and more modern technologies like docker.
+I have extensive experience in HTML, CSS and ‘old’ javascript (e.g jQuery) too.

+I am passionate about keeping up up with the latest technologies outside of the workplace and I regularly contribute to open source projects along with maintaining my own.

+I consider myself to be a fast learner and I strive to be a polyglot.
+I have always had an interest in python and node but have not yet had the opportunity to use them in a professional capacity.

 ### Skills
  - PHP7+ Frameworks including Laravel 5.8, object oriented (Codeigniter, Yii, CakePHP)
  - MySQL, MariaDB, Elastic Search